scarpentier/SeriousDrunkenCsGo/readme.md

 #Serious Drunken Counter-Strike GO

-This is a Sourcemod plugin that will help you remember how many sips of beer to need drink while playing our **Serious Drunken CSGO** game.
+This [Sourcemod](http://sourcemod.net) plugin will help you remember how many sips of beer to need drink while playing our **Serious Drunken CSGO** game.

-Please drink responsibly.
+*Please drink responsibly.*
 ## Game rules
 You take a sip from your beer every time one of the following occurs: